Rachel Phan

 Biography

-Her forthcoming debut, Restaurant Kid: A Memoir of Family and Belonging (Douglas & McIntyre), is slated for publication in Spring 2025.
-You can find her on Instagram @rachelmphan
+Her debut book, Restaurant Kid: A Memoir of Family and Belonging (Douglas & McIntyre), was released in April 2025 and is a national bestseller.

 ADDRESS